Kahlain/bpmn-analysis/README.md

-# 📊 BPMN Business Analysis Tool
+# 📊 Inocta BPM Analysis

 A powerful, interactive web application for analyzing BPMN (Business Process Model and Notation) XML files to extract business insights, calculate costs, and provide comprehensive KPI analysis for process optimization.

+> **🌐 Public Repository**: This project is now open source and available for the community!

 ## 🚀 Features